FREQUENTLY ASKED QUESTIONS

 Is an investment commitment mandatory to apply?

-- For IRMF: Yes.
-Our Impact Ready Matching funds are looking for early stage impact enterprises who are actively seeking to take repayable investment.
-Hence, one of our major requirements is to ensure that the enterprises have commitment from their investor.
+• For IRMF: Yes.
+Our Impact Ready Matching funds are looking for early-stage impact enterprises that are actively seeking to take repayable investments.
+Hence, one of our major requirements is to ensure that the enterprises have commitments from their investors.

 What is the acceptable documentation process to prove an investment?

-If you have been shortlisted after submitting an application, we will interview you.
-Based on this interview and a number of other factors, you will be informed of any necessary next steps and document verification.
+If you have been shortlisted after applying, we will interview you.
+Based on this interview and several other factors, you will be informed of any necessary next steps and document verification.

 What are the selection criteria?

-The impact enterprises will be selected on the basis of the following criteria: Impact Focus, Business Model, Team Composition and Overall Fit for the programme.
+The impact enterprises will be selected based on the following criteria: impact focus, business model, team composition and overall fit for the programme.

-As a startup, COVID-19 has impacted my business and shut it down.
+As a startup, ongoing market challenges have impacted my investment raise prospects.
 I have no investment commitment.
 Can I apply?

 One of our main objectives for the IRMF and SIINC funding is to enhance the impact of the enterprises.
-If operations are shut down with no investment commitment our main objective cannot be achieved through the enterprise and hence it is discouraged to apply.
+If you have no investment commitment our main objective cannot be achieved through the enterprise and hence it is discouraged to apply.

-You are welcome to apply, keeping in mind that the programme may help you to reconfirm the investment commitment boosting your investor’s confidence in your business
+You are welcome to apply, keeping in mind that depending on the funding instrument you apply for and the previous investment amount you raised, you may be required to raise additional investment.
+The programme may help you to reconfirm the investment commitment by boosting your investor’s confidence in your business.

 When should a startup focus on IRMF or SIINC?
 Can a startup apply for both?

-- If you are an early-stage impact enterprise, you will be able to apply for the IRMF that will match a seed investment in your company and reward you for building up your IMM systems.
-It pays off to increase your fitness in this important capacity: Entrepreneurs can receive up to USD 100,000.
+• If you are an early-stage impact enterprise, you can apply for the IRMF that will match a seed investment in your company and reward you for milestones related to the build-up of your IMM system.
+It pays off to increase your fitness in this important capacity: Entrepreneurs can receive up to US$ 100,000.

 When is funding for SIINC and IRMF disbursed?

-- For IRMF, Depends on the individual cases.
+• For IRMF: It depends on the individual cases.
 However, the usual process followed is: An initial 30% of the matching funding will be authorised up to four months after the milestones have been finalised and preparatory work is completed.
 A further 30% of the payment will be disbursed four to eight months after the milestones have been finalised, upon submission of data and verification.
 The final 40% of the agreed-upon sum will be disbursed between 10 and 14 months after the milestones have been finalised.

-- For SIINC, An agreement for SIINC is signed before closing an investment contract and helping the enterprise to attract this investment.The actual timeline of SIINC will vary based on your profile, the impact metrics you generate, and your overall goals with the Programme.
+• For SIINC: An agreement for SIINC is signed before closing an investment contract and helps the enterprise to attract this investment.The actual timeline of SIINC payments will vary based on the investment raise, your profile, the impact metrics you generate, and your overall goals with the programme.

 When will due diligence take place?

-Due diligence only takes place in the event that you first successfully past the interview stage and the Selection Committee.
+Due diligence only takes place if you first successfully pass the interview stage and the Selection Committee.
 At that time, you will be informed of the information we need from you.

 Do I have to close the investment round before applying to SIINC?